w33ladalah/pensil-demo-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to use the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+## How to Use

+1. Enter your image description in the "Input Prompt" field
+2. Click the "Generate" button
+3. Wait for the image to be generated
+4. View your generated image in the preview area

+## Features

+- Simple and intuitive interface
+- Fast image generation using ComfyUI
+- Responsive design that works on desktop and mobile

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.